dagster-io/dagster/docs/docs-next/docs/guides/automation.md

 To make creating cron expressions easier, you can use an online tool like [Crontab Guru](https://crontab.guru/).

-### When to use Schedules
+### When to use schedules

 - You need to run jobs at regular intervals
 - You want basic time-based automation

-For examples of how to create schedules, see the [How-To Use Schedules](/guides/automation/schedules) guide.
+For examples of how to create schedules, see [How-To Use Schedules](/guides/automation/schedules).

-For more information about how Schedules work, see the [About Schedules](/concepts/schedules) concept page.
+For more information about how Schedules work, see [About Schedules](/concepts/schedules).

 ## Sensors